About us

 WHO WE ARE

 Liza Kuhn Interiors, LLC is a full-service interior design company, with project scopes including interior architecture, design, decorating, and overall project management, in the residential and boutique hospitality sectors.
-Our project sizes range from single room re-designs to full-home renovations.
-We draw on years of experience managing high-end residential projects, having worked on homes in New York City, Westchester, Connecticut, and New Jersey.
-Our work has been featured in House Beautiful, Domino, Dwell, and The New Yorker, amongst others.
+Liza draws on years of experience managing high-end residential projects, having worked on homes in New York, Connecticut, Massachusetts, and New Jersey.
+Her work has been featured in House Beautiful, Domino, Dwell, and Interior Design Magazine, amongst others.

 WHAT WE BELIEVE IN

 Interior design has a powerful presence in our every day lives.
 Whether directly perceived or subliminally experienced, it has a direct effect on our psyches, bodies and human interactions.
 It guides (and misguides) us; a woven rug produces a haptic reaction underfoot, our spines conform to (or fight against) the arch of a chair back.
 The dialogue between human and interior is constant, inspiring and evocative.
-It is an opportunity to enhance human experience.
+It is an opportunity to enhance human experience, no matter how big (or small) the client — we design for adults and children alike, adapting spaces to meet the unique needs of each individual.

 WHERE WE STARTED